learn-tdd-in/learntdd.in/rails/_commits.md

 +end{% endraw %}
 ```

-We set up the entire acceptance test at once.
-This test will guide us through the rest of the unit testing and implementation of the feature.
-When we run the test, the first error we get is:
+We start by writing out an acceptance test for the full feature we want to implement.
+In this case, we want to visit a blog post creation page, enter a title and body, save it, and then see on the results page that title and body, as well as confirming it’s in the database.

 Red: No route matches [GET] "/blog_posts/new"

+The first error we get is that there is no blog-posts/new route.

-### Add blog posts resource route [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/rails/commit/de189e4ba43882d2a82d2e6b02af4d9ece8a9a63)
+### Add blog posts resource route [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/rails/commit/c1e5ccaad0ceb97ee01c9902f854e7e7d7f1dd6e)

 #### config/routes.rb